steinmetzr/COMP278/Labs/Lab3.md

 Complete the following exercises using Logisim.
 Open Lab3solution.circ in this folder.

-1. Implement the majority circuit using a 4-1 multiplexer.
+1. Implement the majority (of 3 input bits) circuit using a 4-1 multiplexer.
 2. Implement a full adder (a + b + cin) using two 4-1 multiplexers (one for each output).

 When you are done, save your work and do the following: